PMBOK® 8th Edition is here. The PMP® exam has changed — make sure your prep matches.

 For a comparison of prep tools that support the new exam, see our PMP® exam prep comparison.

-What If You Fail Before July 9?
+What If You Fail the Exam?

 How Do You Know When You Are Ready to Book?